AliKHaliliT/12ftio-Browser-Extension/README.md

 Simply click the floating `Liberate!` button on the bottom right corner of the page.
 Note that this button can be disabled in the extension page.
 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This work is under an [MIT](https://choosealicense.com/licenses/mit/) License.